VarunM24/data-science-portfolio/README.md

 # data-science-portfolio
-##### This repository contains data analysis, visualization and machine learning projects I worked on during my course, as part of my hobby, curiosity and endeavours to expand and practice my skillset.
+##### This repository contains data analysis, visualization and machine learning projects I worked on during my course, as part of competitions, my hobby, curiosity and endeavours to expand and practice my skillset.
 -------------------------------------------------------------------------------------------------------------------------------------

 ## Python